In California, a DUI will stay on your driving and a criminal record for 10 years.

 But if you are convicted of a DUI, you can not completely remove the DUI from your driving record for 10 years.
 Yet, this driving record is usually not included in a background check and cannot be seen by your potential employers.

 A DUI conviction in Los Angeles, or anywhere else in California, will add 2 points to your driving record.
-The points will remain on your record for 5 years and will clear off the record on their own after the passage of the required 5 years.
+These points will remain on your driving record for 5 years.

-The points are used by the DMV to assess risk to drivers and by the insurance companies to calculate insurance rate.
 More points will mean higher insurance premium.
-Additionally, the points are used by the DMV to determine if you are negligent operator.
-A determination that you are a negligent operator may suspend your license and you will need a drunk driving deense attorney to keep it.
+Additionally, the points are used by the DMV to determine if you are the negligent operator.
+A determination that you are a negligent operator may suspend your license and you will need a drunk driving defense attorney to keep it.

 Pursuant to California Penal Code 1203.4, expungements are an excellent way to “hide” a conviction because your DUI record will say that “a guilty verdict is withdrawn and a not guilty plea is entered and then the case is dismissed”.
 Most people will see expungements as evidence of a dismissal and will accept a Penal Code 1203.4 dismissal as proof that the DUI is no longer on your record.
 If you were convicted of a felony DUI, then, an expungement will make you eligible to apply for a certificate of rehabilitation which will also become an application for a pardon.